-The organizational structure of a new investment authority should also be designed from the start to facilitate coordination and capacity building across Federal, state, and local government investment activities.
-A requirement for the investment authority to consult with and employee detailees from other Federal agencies could strengthen this coordination at the Federal level.
-Creating an entity with strong regional and state subdivisions, and provisions for representation for state and local political leaders in the oversight of the investment authority, would increase capacity to coordinate with and assist state and local investment initiatives.
-And requirements that a range of substantive expertise, from engineering and technology to community development for underprivileged groups, be represented within the divisions and executive structure of the authority would also assist in allowing the investment authority to play a coordinating and capacity building role.
+Creating an entity with strong regional and state subdivisions, and provisions for representation for state and local political leaders in the oversight of the investment authority, would increase capacity to coordinate with and assist state and local investment initiatives and encourage representation of a diverse range of experiences and views.
+And requirements that a range of substantive expertise, from engineering and technology to community development for underprivileged groups, be represented within the divisions and executive structure of the authority would also assist in making investment choices in an informed and representative manner.
+The investment authority should also have strong transparency and disclosure requirements concerning its activities, evaluations of those activities, and how broad decisions on investment strategy are made.

 It should be a learning organization: For many decades American has not had the kind of proactive approach to national investment advocated in this memo, and which it seems clear we need today.
 Bringing a new pro-active approach up to scale will involve a great deal of trial and error.
 A national investment authority that was charged with consistently evaluating both the social and financial return of all of its projects would create a powerful knowledge base.
 This would both improve the financing effectiveness of the authority over time, and serve as a critical base of information for other investment efforts in the Federal, state and local, and private sectors.
 Mandating that the authority play a strong role in oversight and evaluation of its projects, rather than simply handing over those duties to private actors, would help to build the internal knowledge base and institutional memory needed for the investment authority to play a leadership role.